yousefvand/shellman/README.md

 `fn...`

 inserts a whole function into script.
-Function declaration should prceed its usage.
+Function declaration should proceed its usage.

 `fx...`